 Posts tagged with "jetty"

+Editor’s note: the Restfuse tool is no longer maintained and has been archived.
+However, you can still access the sources on GitHub.
 A few days ago my fellow Frank wrote about running HTTP/REST Integration Tests efficiently in Eclipse.
-Today I want to show you how to embed those tests in a headless build using Eclipse Tycho.
-Embedding restfuse in a build is as simple as embedding plain JUnit tests.
-But when trying to start an OSGi server [...]
+Today I want to show you how to embed those tests in a headless build using Eclipse [...]

+Editor’s note: The Restfuse project is no longer maintained and has been archived.
+However, you can still access the sources on GitHub.
 As you might know from previous posts, most of my work time has something to do with the development of REST based systems.
 The systems we develop are mostly written in Java.
-To ensure that a system works, we have a step in our continuous integration process that executes integration tests before automated deployment is [...]
+To [...]

 In this blog post I describe how to set up a cluster node with an embedded Jetty Server inside Equinox.
 Basically I followed the instructions available at the Jetty Wiki page Session Clustering Using a Database .
 There are two Jetty configuration files involved: /etc/jetty.xml defining a JDBCSessionIdManager /WEB-INF/jetty-web.xml defining a JDBCSessionManager The main jetty.xml [...]